krzysztofzablocki/Sourcery/README.md

 This is trivial code but imagine doing this across ten types.
 Across fifty.
 How many structs and classes are in your project?

-Sourcery removes need to write this code.
+Sourcery removes the need to write this code.
 And if you refactor or add properties, the equality code will be automatically updated for you, eliminating possible human errors.

 Sourcery automation can be applied to many more domains, e.g.